omnibond/ccRender/README.rst

 and restart blender.

 An additional folder, called ccrender will be installed to the same location as paramiko and pyperclip.
 This can be moved to the addons folder but it's optional.
-To install it onto blender, install the Python file in preferences -> addon -> "install to file" and find the addon in:
+To install it onto blender, install the Python file in ``preferences -> addon -> install to file`` and find the addon in:

 ::